caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 Each model parameters can be treated in one of at least three ways [@Hohna2014]:

 - Constant.
-The parameter is set to a specific value before the analysis and is not free to vary.
+The parameter is clamped to a specific value before the analysis and is not free to vary.

 - Stochastic.
 The parameter is free to vary in the analysis.
 This allows the value to be estimated from the data as part of the inference process.

 - Deterministic.
-The parameter value depends on the values of other parameters according to specified relationships to other parameter values.
-Their value can vary, but it is determined by the value of other parameters and cannot be set independently from them.
+The parameter value depends on the values of other parameters according to specified mathematical relationships.
+Their values can vary, but are determined by the value of other parameters and cannot be set independently from them.

 The most widely used DNA sequence evolution models include the General Time Reversible model and its derivatives (Section \@ref(expanding-the-models)).
 The GTR model has 11 parameters (Figure \@ref(fig:evaluation-models-nested)).
 These include the global rate $\mu$ used to tune the overall rate of evolution.
 Next come the relative rate parameters $a,b,c,d,e,f$ that modify the rates of change between particular nucleotide states, so that they can differ from each other.
 For example, if `a=0.5` and `b=2`, then the rate of changes between C and A occur at a rate four times higher than changes between A and G. Finally we have the equilibrium frequencies $\pi_A,\pi_C,\pi_G,\pi_T$.